Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 ```
 - Creates a new branch named `feature-branch`.

+- **Description**: Branching allows you to create a separate line of development.
+This is useful for working on new features or bug fixes without affecting the main codebase.

 ### **4.2 List all branches**
 ```sh
 git branch
 ```
 - Shows all branches, with `*` marking the current branch.

+- **Description**: This command lists all the branches in the repository and shows which branch you are currently on.

 ### **4.3 Switch to a different branch**
 ```sh